 But it shall come to pass, if thou wilt not hearken unto the voice of Jehovah thy God, to observe to do all his commandments and his statutes which I command thee this day, that all these curses shall come upon thee, and overtake thee....
 Jehovah will bring a nation against thee from far, from the end of the earth, as the eagle flieth; a nation whose tongue thou shalt not understand; a nation of fierce countenance, that shall not regard the person of the old, nor show favor to the young, and shall eat the fruit of thy cattle, and the fruit of thy ground, until thou be destroyed; that also shall not leave thee grain, new wine, or oil, the increase of thy cattle, or the young of thy flock, until they have caused thee to perish.
-And they shall besiege thee in all thy gates, until thy high and fortified walls come down, wherein thou trustedst, throughout all thy land; and they shall besiege thee in all thy gates throughout all thy land, which Jehovah thy God hath given thee.
+And they shall besiege thee in all thy gates, until thy high and fortified walls come down, wherein thou trustedest, throughout all thy land; and they shall besiege thee in all thy gates throughout all thy land, which Jehovah thy God hath given thee.
 And thou shalt eat the fruit of thine own body, the flesh of thy sons and of thy daughters, whom Jehovah thy God hath given thee, in the siege and in the distress wherewith thine enemies shall distress thee (Deu.
-28:15, 49-53 [ASV used throughout unless otherwise indicated]).
+28:15, 49-53).

 Move now some nine centuries later.
-The once united nation of God's elect people had been divided.
-Israel, Judah's sister nation to the north, had already paid her terrible price for rejecting Jehovah, having been destroyed by Assyria a century before.
-Although she witnessed the national suicide Israel committed through her corruption, Judah seemed to have learned nothing from that tragedy.
-God would make one last desperate attempt to effect repentance in Judah to avert having to pour out His wrath on His beloved people.
-If they would not renounce her evils upon this appeal, His forbearance would be exhausted.
-The instrument through whom He would appeal to them would be a prophet-the stubborn, adamant-willed, unshushable, unbreakable Jeremiah.
+Israel, Judah's sister nation to the north, had already paid her terrible price of rejection of Jehovah, having been destroyed by Assyria a century before.
+Still, Judah seemed to have learned nothing from seeing Israel perish for her corruption.
+It was time for God to make one last desperate attempt to effect repentance in Judah so He would not have to pour out His wrath on them.
+If she would not renounce her evils upon this appeal, He would bear with her no longer.
+The instrument through whom He would appeal to them would be a prophet - the stubborn, adamant-willed, unshushable, unbreakable Jeremiah.
 Ironically, Jeremiah, the priest of Anathoth, received his call of God in the thirteenth year of the reign of Josiah (cir.
-627 B.C.), the most righteous of all the kings of Judah, including

-David himself (2 Kin.
+627 B.C.), the most righteous of all the kings of Judah, including David himself (2 Kin.
 23:25).
 In his reformatory zeal, this young king had already made great progress in destroying idolatry in both Judah and Israel by the time God commissioned Jeremiah for his work (2 Chr.
 34:3-7).
-To the casual observer, it might have appeared that the reforms of Josiah had utterly reformed God's people.
-Where, then, was the need for Jeremiah's clarion voice to cry out against idolatry and apostasy?
+To the casual observer, it might have appeared that the reforms of Josiah had turned God's people back to Him.
+Where, then, was the need for a clarion voice to cry out against idolatry and apostasy?
 Had not Josiah driven it from their borders?
-Yes, perhaps from the borders of their land, but God knew that it had not been driven from their hearts.
+Yes, perhaps from the borders of their land, but God knew that it had not been driven from their hearts!

-The wickedness that consumed the people had a long history and involved every stratum of Hebrew society.
-Reaching back for several generations to the early judges not long after Joshua, it prevailed in kings, princes, and priests, and filtered all the way down to the lowliest citizen.
-Only a few righteous kings were exceptions in Judah.
-There were exceptions among the kings of Israel.
-Nations do not escape such long-standing thought and behavioral patterns easily or quickly, if at all.
-Not merely the hands, but more basically, the hearts of Judah had to be converted.
-Josiah's restoration effort was well underway by the time of Jeremiah's call.
-Josiah exorcised Judah and the remnant of Israel of all the outward trappings of idolatry.
-It would be Jeremiah's task to eliminate it from the hearts of the people, for without this accomplishment, the former would be very short-lived, which history reveals was the case.
+The wickedness that consumed the people had first filled the hearts of judges, kings, princes, and priests, which already many generations before had filtered all the way down to the slave's hovel.
+Nations do not escape such long-standing thought and behavioral patterns easily or quickly.
+Not merely the hands, but more basically, the hearts of Judah had to be converted!
+Josiah was well on the way to doing the former by the time of Jeremiah's call.
+It would be Jeremiah's task to do the latter, for without this accomplishment, the former would be very short-lived, which history reveals it was.